harisharjun/stack-test/content/post/hooked/index.md

 People tend to put more effort to reach a goal if they believe that they have made progress or are making progress towards that goal.
 It is a phenomenon that increases motivation as people believe that they can achieve the goal.
 ##### Example: To make more people update their profile, Linkedin uses the profile strength progress bar.
 As you notice that your profile is only 50% complete, you intrinsically yearn to fill in more details and hit a higher number on the progress bar.

+**The Framing Effect:**\
+The environment in which a product or value is delivered affects the way the value is perceived.
+##### Example: A musician playing in a paid concert will be valued more compared to the same musician playing in a subway for free.
+Another example, the same wine from a bottle tagged $1,000 will taste better than that from a bottle tagged $100!

+Read more about the **Framing effect** [here.](/p/framing-effect)

-Note that some of the examples I mentioned above are not from the book but are my personal examples.
+**Note** that some of the examples I mentioned above are not from the book but are my personal examples.

 This brings to the end of the article.
 Hope you liked it!